oslabs-beta/KubeScrape/README.md

 <a name="feature"/>
 # Features
-##Cluster(Home) View
+##Cluster View / Home Page
-Dashboard that displays an overview of your cluster including details about total number of objects within your cluster and overall health.
+Dashboard that displays an overview of the cluster including over health and details about the created k8 objects.
+Users can hover and click into the running nodes component to automatically route to the Node Details page for more information regarding running pods.

 <gif>

-##Node Details View
+##Node Details
+Provides details regarding created pods within the node.
+Users can hover and click into a pod to route to the Pod Details for pod metrics.

-##Pod View
+##Pod Details

 ##Alerts
 ##K8 Map